BeardedWrench/Lumi/README.md

-# Lumi UI Library for LÖVR
+# LÜMI UI Library for LÖVR

 A modular, screen-space UI library for LÖVR with a clean, builder-pattern API inspired by DERMA (Garry's Mod) and HTML/CSS flexbox semantics.
 Built with atomic design principles and optimized for modern LÖVR builds.